vinci1it2000/schedula/README.rst

       $ mkdir input output

   ..
 Note::
-    These folder do not have to reside under the same parent folder.
+    The input & output folders do not have to reside in the same parent.
-    It is only for demonstration purposes that we decided to group both *inputs* and *outputs* in a hypothetical ``some-folder``.
+    It is only for demonstration purposes that we decided to group them both under a hypothetical ``some-folder``.

 3. Create inside the *input-folder* a vehicle-data template file (eg. ``vehicle1.xlsx``):